 Whether you’ve used Screaming Frog’s SEO Spider (one of the must-have SEO tools) before or are just starting to grasp its power you might not have unleashed its full potential yet.
-Here comes the missing guide to Screaming Frog SEO Spider you’ll want to share with your colleagues.
+Here comes the missing user guide to Screaming Frog SEO Spider you’ll want to share with your colleagues.
+You’ll learn how to use Screaming Frog with this easy beginner-to-master manual.
 Fasten your seatbelts, and let’s crawl some websites!

 Useful preliminary technical SEO knowledge